Loire Valley Wine

 Sweet White Wines

-- Coteaux du Layon, Quarts de Chaume, and Bonnezeaux (Anjou) – lusciously sweet Chenin Blanc wines, often made with noble rot (botrytis).
+- Coteaux du Layon, Quarts de Chaume, and Bonnezeaux (Anjou) – sweet Chenin Blanc wines, often made with noble rot (botrytis).

 - Vouvray Moelleux (Touraine) – Chenin Blanc wines ranging from off-dry to sweet, capable of aging for decades.